 Musubi comes with a collection of cases so you can start simulating right away.
 Have a look at the testsuite/physics folder.

-For further details see the Doxygen documentation.
+For further details see the FORD documentation.

 Note, that this source code includes some other software parts to your convenience.